Who are we?

 Adventure Academy is a private homeschool support school offering collaboration and community.
-Our days together promote critical thinking challenges , enriching outdoor education challenges, leadership, and apprenticeship preparation.
+Our days together promote critical thinking challenges , enriching outdoor educational challenges, leadership, and apprenticeship preparation.
 Our mission is to support a comprehensive educational experience that challenges students to think independently and learn through experience and collaboration with peers.
 Grounded in a Biblical World-View, we emphasize real-life learning and hands-on activities, ensuring students are well-equipped for the complexities of modern society.

 The Four Pillars of Excellence encompass our values and how we approach our educational priorities.